I'm a man who wants to take birth control pills — What do I need to know?

 - Physical expression.
 Clothing (shoes and accessories, too!), hairstyle, makeup, and body language are all ways people outwardly express their identity, whether feminine, masculine, or elsewhere on the spectrum of gender.
 Often a little experimentation will help narrow down what feels right for your self-expression.

 - Community involvement.
 Talking and spending time with others who also identify similarly may also be a way to embrace and explore gender expression and identity.
 Clubs, social outings, community classes, online groups, or local organizations with like-minded members can provide a supportive setting to be yourself.
-Some people find that the more time they spend in the company of people where they feel safe to be themselves, the more their self-confidence improves.
-Many LGBT centers will offer events that specify safe space guidelines for gender non-conforming expression.
+Some people find that the more time they spend in the company of people with whom they feel safe to be themselves, the more their self-confidence improves.
+Many lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) centers will offer events that specify safe space guidelines for gender non-conforming expression.

 - Hobbies, pastimes, and personal interests.
 Some people affirm their identity by investing more time and energy in themselves and their interests.
 What other habits or hobbies might you adopt to feel more feminine?
 Reading books or articles that explore femininity, watching movies, listening to music, or beginning a new hobby that allows you to embrace and express your feminine self are just a few ideas.